 I can’t believe it!
 These peddle pushers are, like, over half-off!

-Dr. Weindhardt added that the march also took longer because most of the women needed an extra 20 minutes to parallel park and another large percentage of women simply got lost getting to the White House.
+Dr. Weindhardt added that the march also took longer because most of the women needed an extra 20 minutes to parallel park while another large percentage of women simply got lost finding the White House.